milanmarkovic90/BINA_FS21_Case-Study_COVID-19-Global-Vaccination/README.md

 H2: There is an evident difference of the contintens between the approval of the vaccinations.
 H3: COVID-19 Vaccinations have a negative correlation for the death rate of the analyzed countries.

-Please feel free to investigate our Case Study and our results
+Please feel free to investigate our Case Study and our results.

 Project Group: Jannis, Milan, Nicoleta, Zafer

 # Files Information

+2021_06_01_owid-covid-data.xlsx                   Sample of master data from OWID COVID.
+Includes 80 countries.
+2021_06_01_owid-covid-data_NZ.xlsx                Data refurbished for analysis with RStudio and Tableau.
+Hypothese 1 - Impffortschritt.R                   R code for hypothesis H1.
+Hypothese 1 - Impffortschritt.txt                 R code for hypothesis H1 in .txt form.
+MSc-WI_BINA-Weltweiter Imffortschritt-FS21.docx   Case Study full documentation.